 The appellant filed present appeal challenging the Common Order dt.
-12.3.2013 passed by 1st respondent Commission in O.P.
-Nos.
-83 & 81 of 2012 whereby the FSA for 2nd quarter of 2012-13 has been determined.
+23.4.2013 passed by 1st respondent Commission in 13 to 16 of 2013 whereby the FSA for 3rd quarter of 2012-13 has been determined.
 The appeal has been admitted and is listed for final hearing.

 The appellant earlier filed W.P.
-No. 11481 of 2013 before Hon'ble High Court of Andhra Pradesh challenging Regulation No.1 of 2003 in so far as prescribing the formula for determination of FSA and the consequent Common Order.
+No. 17003 of 2013 before Hon'ble High Court of Andhra Pradesh challenging Regulation No.1 of 2003 in so far as prescribing the formula for determination of FSA and the consequent Common Order.
 The Hon'ble High Court vide Judgment dt.
 22.4.2014 upheld the Regulation and given liberty to appellant to question the common order passed by 1st respondent.
-Against the said Judgment appellant filed S.L.Ps has been filed before Hon'ble Supreme Court where Appellant is also one of the party and by a Common Judgment dt.
+Against the said Judgment appellant filed S.L.P.
+No. 18200 of 2014 before Hon'ble Supreme Court and by a Common Judgment dt.
 5.4.2016 (reported in 2016 (9) SCC 134) the appeals were dismissed confirming the Judgment of the Hon'ble High Court.
 The said Judgment of Hon'ble Supreme Court has considered and dealt with all the issues which are raised in the present appeal.
 Consequent to the said Judgment the appellant had paid the disputed amounts along with interest as directed in the Common Judgment.
 Therefore the appellant is advised to place these facts on record and request this Hon'ble Tribunal to close the present appeal.